-In not as technical terms, Azure Data Factory is typically used to move data that may be different sizes and shapes from multiple sources, either on-premises or in the cloud, to a data store such as a data lake, data warehouse, or database.
-This can be a component of a robust Modern Data & Analytics platform strategy, using Microsoft Azure.
+In not-as-technical terms, Azure Data Factory is typically used to move data that may be of different sizes and shapes from multiple sources, either on-premises or in the cloud, to a data store such as a data lake, data warehouse, or database.
+This can be a component of a robust Modern Data & Analytics platform strategy using Microsoft Azure.
 There’s a slew of reasons to move this data into a data lake or data warehouse.
 Still, the primary goal is usually the aggregation and transformation of data into more powerful insights.

-If you want a deeper dive about Azure Data Factory, when to use it, and all of its capabilities, I highly recommend you start by reading the introductory post from Microsoft.
-The rest of this post will assume readers have some familiarity with cloud ecosystems and will primarily focus on Azure Data Factory’s dynamic capabilities and the benefits these capabilities add for cloud & data engineers.
+If you want a deeper dive into Azure Data Factory, when to use it, and all of its capabilities, I highly recommend you start by reading the introductory post from Microsoft.
+The rest of this post will assume readers have some familiarity with cloud ecosystems and will primarily focus on Azure Data Factory’s dynamic capabilities and the benefits these capabilities add for cloud and data engineers.

-In 2018 Microsoft released V2 of Azure Data Factory, and with this release, there were many notable changes to ADF.
+In 2018, Microsoft released Azure Data Factory v2, and with this release, there were many notable changes to ADF.
 You can read about all of the changes from this release by Microsoft here.
 In this blog, we will primarily focus on exploring the ability to now create parameterized data pipelines within Azure Data Factory.

 Parameterization is such a notable addition to ADF because it can save a tremendous amount of time and allow for a much more flexible Extract, Transform, Load (ETL) solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
 These gains are because parameterization minimizes the amount of hard coding and increases the number of reusable objects and processes in a solution.

 The diagram above is a simple example of an Azure Data Factory pipeline.
-In this example, we want to move a single CSV file from blob storage into a table stored in a SQL server database.
-This activity is done through an Azure Data Factory (ADF) pipeline.
-ADF pipelines consist of several parts and typically consist of linked services, datasets, and activities.
+In this example, we want to move a single CSV file from blob storage into a table stored in an SQL server database.
+This activity is done through an Azure Data Factory pipeline.
+ADF pipelines consist of several parts and typically consist of linked services, datasets and activities.

 A Linked Service is used to connect a data store to ADF.
-It is very similar to a connection string in that it defines the connection information needed for ADF to connect to external resources, such as blob storage or a SQL Database.
+It is very similar to a connection string in that it defines the connection information needed for ADF to connect to external resources, such as blob storage or an SQL database.

 A dataset is a named view of data that simply points to or references the data you want to use in your activities as inputs and outputs.

 Activities in a pipeline define the actions you wish to perform on your data.
-Here is a link to find out about all the activities ADF offers, but for this example, we will focus on the copy activity which simply copies the data from one dataset to the other.
+For this example, we will focus on the copy activity which simply copies the data from one dataset to the other.